 Merkel Cell Carcinoma

 Most Merkel cell carcinomas start as firm, painless pink or flesh-coloured lumps (nodules) in the skin.
-They can grow quite rapidly reaching sizes of 2cm in diameter in a few months.
+They can grow rapidly reaching sizes of 2cm in diameter in a few months.
 The problem with Merkel cell carcinomas is that once they start growing into the dermis of the skin, they have a strong tendency to metastasise (spread).
 Most commonly Merkel cell carcinomas will first metastasise to the local lymph nodes (much like melanoma) before spreading further afield via the blood stream to the lungs, liver, brain and bone.

-Despite doing a wide excision of normal-looking skin, Merkel cell carcinoma has a strong tendency to regrow close to its original site.
-To minimise the risk of this happening it is recommended that all patients with Merkel cell carcinoma receive radiotherapy to the skin excision site.
+Despite doing a wide excision of normal-looking skin, merkel cell carcinoma has a strong tendency to regrow close to its original site.
+To minimise the risk of this happening, it is recommended that all patients with merkel cell carcinoma receive radiotherapy to the skin excision site.
 Radiation is also given to areas where there has been spread to the lymph glands.
 This also minimises the risk of recurrence.